 - Neck pain symptoms are significantly reducing quality of life.
 When pain and other symptoms go beyond a fitful annoyance and start consistently interfering with daily tasks, such as performing job duties, enjoying hobbies, getting enough restorative sleep, or even simply getting dressed, the potential benefits of surgery may start to greatly outweigh the procedure’s costs and potential risks.

 - Pain has lasted at least 6 months despite trying nonsurgical treatments.
 For chronic neck pain, it is typically recommended to try nonsurgical treatments for at least 6 months.
 It may take several months before finding the right combination of treatments that work best for the patient.
-Sometimes neck pain—even severe pain that travels into the arm—may go away on its own after many months.2 However, if symptoms of arm weakness or numbness are worsening or severe, or difficulty with walking, coordination, or bowel and bladder control are present, surgery may be recommended much sooner than 6 months.
+Sometimes neck pain—even severe pain that travels into the arm—may go away on its own after many months.
+2 Wong JJ, Cote P, Quesnele JJ, et al. The course and prognostic factors of symptomatic cervical disc herniation with radiculopathy: a systematic review of the literature.
+Spine J. 2014; 14(8): 1781–9.
+However, if symptoms of arm weakness or numbness are worsening or severe, or difficulty with walking, coordination, or bowel and bladder control are present, surgery may be recommended much sooner than 6 months.

 - Patient is motivated to have surgery.
 Even if a person appears to be a good candidate for surgery, this type of procedure is almost always elective and up to the patient.
 Patients who smoke may be required to quit smoking (or any form of nicotine intake) before having the surgery.
 It is important to make a commitment to follow the surgeon’s treatment plan and months-long recovery process.

 In addition, in certain situations it may make sense to get a second opinion before agreeing to a major surgery.